In the Historic Center of Mexico City

 You will see people walking around dressed as Catrina.

-Watch 4 Day of the Dead Movies
+Watch Four Day of the Dead Movies

 Coco is a Disney Pixar animated movie about the Day of the Dead.
 In Spanish, it's known as Dia de Los Muertos.